Sea turtle, beach, Costa Rica

 Day 3: Tapir Valley Nature Reserve / Hanging Bridges Walk

 Rise early to greet the dawn as we return to Tapir Valley Nature Reserve, spanning more than 220 acres of primary and secondary rainforest on the border of Volcano Tenorio National Park.
 Well off the standard tourist track, this private sanctuary was established to protect valuable habitat in rural northern Costa Rica for many wild species.
 Among them is the Baird’s tapir, classified as endangered, but sightings in this area are increasing, and local farmers are joining efforts to protect its habitat.
-Although they may look more like pigs or elephants, tapirs are most closely related to horses and rhinos.
-Weighing up to 550 pounds with a thick, tough hide, they are generally solitary creatures.
+Although they may look more like a pig or elephant, tapirs are most closely related to horses and rhinos.
+Weighing up to 550 pounds with a thick, tough hide, tapirs are generally solitary creatures.
 Look for their footprints on the network of private hiking trails that lace the reserve, and gain an elevated perspective from several viewing platforms.
 While tapirs may be top draw, the reserve abounds with other wildlife, including some of the best birdwatching in Costa Rica.

 Return to our hotel for a late breakfast followed by free time to explore more of the trails, on your own or with a local guide from the lodge.
-This afternoon, visit Heliconias Hanging Bridges in the foothills of Tenorio Volcano for an intimate encounter with the rich biodiversity of the tropical rainforest.
+This afternoon, visit Heliconias Hanging Bridges in the foothills of Tenorio Volcano for an elevated encounter with the rich biodiversity of the tropical rainforest.
 On a private tour over a system of suspension bridges, get a bird’s eye view of the dense forest canopy, learn which creatures inhabit various levels of vegetation, and look for howler monkeys and white-nosed coatis in the branches.
 We’re almost certain to see sloths, as both two-toed and three-toed species are common here.
 On the forest floor, we might spy a tapir if we’re lucky.
 And from our vantage point high above the ground, the distant views include Lake Nicaragua.

 Day 7: Transfer to Liberia Airport / Depart